Long Island's many trampoline parks and bounce houses definitely come in handy when you find your high-energy kids bouncing off the walls.

-From inflatable slides to obstacle courses and high-flying trampolines, these play spaces are great ways for kids to work off their energy and have some indoor fun when it’s too hot, cold, or wet to play outdoors.
+From inflatable slides to obstacle courses and high-flying trampolines, Long Island is home to a variety of play spaces that let kids work off their energy and have some indoor fun when it’s too hot, cold, or wet to play outdoors.
 Whether you’re looking for an impromptu bouncing session or want to schedule a birthday party, most of these venues offer a variety of play options.
 Just be sure to check out their websites for all the specifics.

 The sky might be the limit at these venues, but be advised that most of them require socks and some require completed parental waivers before participating.